 About us

 We are primarily a department of basic research with a focus on preclinical investigations of disease mechanisms.
-To foster the translation of our research to clinical applications, we partnered with the Department of Psychiatry and established a clinical research unit that closely collaborates with the outpatient Memory Clinic.
-We also maintain a biobank for biofluids and brain tissue of mouse models and this is done in close collaboration with the corresponding local human biobanks.
+To foster the translation of our research to clinical applications, we established a clinical research unit that closely collaborates with the outpatient Memory Clinic of the Department of Psychiatry.
+We maintain a biobank for biofluids and brain tissue of mouse models and this is done in close collaboration with the corresponding local human biobanks.

 We also coordinate the international Dominantly Inherited Alzheimer Network (DIAN) study in Germany, which aims to understand the rare genetic forms of Alzheimer's disease by longitudinal analysis of gene mutation carriers and non-mutation carrier siblings.
 Understanding this type of Alzheimer's disease is expected to provide important clues to the development of the more common sporadic form of Alzheimer´s disease.